hamzanadeveloper/recordingapp/d1/product-and-planning.md

 #### **Q2: Who are your target users?**

 The user group will consist initially of pediatric patients with voiding conditions such as urethral strictures and meatal stenosis.
 This technology may eventually be translated for use in adult patients with urinary voiding conditions.

+Doctors who will be needing the user-submitted information are also considered as a part of the target users.

 #### **Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?**